apathetic-tools/vscode-file-header-lite/ROADMAP.md

   - [ ] Migrate automatically or warn user
 - [ ] Add **“Reload Header”** command to manually reinsert headers
 - [ ] Generate a JSON Schema for validation and GUI integration
+- [ ] Fill out additional languages in byPath
+- [ ] Fill out additional special files (.gitignore) in byPath
+- [ ] Decide if I should have default roles based on common project structures (.vscode? .github? tests/?)

 ## 🧪 Testing